SystemsCyber/TruckCapeProjects/SocketCAN/README.md

     - setbitrate: 3 bytes storing the desired bitrate in hexadecimal big-endian format.

 Examples:
-- Turning on stream to transfer received vehicle messages on can0: b'\x00\x00'
+- Turning on stream to transfer received vehicle messages on can0: b'\x00\x00' (python3 tcpCANClient.py can0 rxon)
-- Reseting can1 Interface: b'\x01\x06'
+- Reseting can1 Interface: b'\x01\x06' (python3 tcpCANClient.py can1 reset)
-- Setting all Interfaces to 250,000 bitrate: b'\xFF\x07\x03\xD0\x90'
+- Setting all Interfaces to 250,000 bitrate: b'\xFF\x07\x03\xD0\x90' (python3 tcpCANClient.py any setbitrate 250000)

+## Setting Up

+1. Install all dependencies and put tcpCANServer.py on the node connected to the vehicle network.
+2. Install all dependencies and put tcpCANClient.py and rxServers.py on the desired machine to receive CAN frames.
+3. Set the variable DIRECTORY_NAME in rxServers.py to appropriate logging directory.
+(Default is where rxServers.py is stored.)
+4. Set the variable SERVER_IP in tcpCANClient.py to the displayed IP address from the tcpCANServer.py script.
+5. Execute rxServers.py.
+This script must be restarted after the messages have stopped if another logging event is desired.
+6. Execute tcpCANServer.py.
+7. Execute tcpCANClient.py with command line arguments as documented when running 'python3 tcpCANClient.py' for the desired command.

+**NOTE:** If IP addresses are not properly displayed, configuration files may not be accurate and need to be edited.

+When turning off rx streaming channels, the process will terminate *After* a timeout or *After* the latest TCP packet is filled and sent.
+So, terminating any can interface with the command (python3 tcpCANClient.py any rxoff) will end one interface after the other in the order specified in the intfOrder list within tcpCANServer.py.
+Therefore, it might take time to close all communication channels if the interfaces have a low percentage busload.
+This design is to ensure that the last messages are not dropped.

+The tcpCANClient.py is used to issue commands to the tcpCANServer.py. rxServers.py are the servers on the destination machine that receives the vehicle messages from the TCP connection.